Pukguksong-3: Pukguksong-4

 At the 10 October 2020 parade commemorating the 75th anniversary of the founding of the Workers' Party of Korea, a new missile was displayed and was named as Pukguksong-4.
 According to German expert Norbert Brügge, it is significantly increased in size compared to the Pukguksong-3, both in diameter and length.
 Unlike the Pukguksong-3, it was seen with a Korean People's Army Ground Force escort and the missile did not appear to have an actual separation mechanism for its two stages.
 Portions of the engine appeared to be filament-wound to make the missile lighter and allow for a greater range and payload.
 Its range is likely to be similar or greater than the Pukguksong-3, although it has never been tested.
-South Korean Chief of Naval Operations Boo Suk-jong mentioned that the name that was written in these missiles was Pukguksong-4S, not Pukguksong-4A.
+South Korean Chief of Naval Operations Boo Suk-jong mentioned that the name written in these missiles was Pukguksong-4S, not Pukguksong-4A.
 Also he mentioned that the letter 'ㅅ' may stand for "sujung" or "susang".